 We’ve got several posts in the pipeline – and this year we are contributing to Advent Botany – but meanwhile, we bring you posts from the past to nerd-up your kitchen as you cook.
 Don’t forget, nothing deflects from an awkward personal revelation or a heated political conversation like a well-placed observation about plant morphology.

-The rapunzel plant (Campanula rapunculus; Campanulaceae).
+A close relative of The rapunzel plant (Campanula rapunuloides).
 Photo from Wikipedia.

 If it smells like onion or garlic, it’s in the genus Allium, and it smells that way because of an ancient arms race.
 Those alliaceous aromas have a lot of sulfur in them, like their counterparts in the crucifers.
 You can combine them into a Brimstone Tart, if you can get past the tears.